-- (1) Door-to-door waste collection.
+- 1. Door-to-door waste collection.
 The door-to-door waste collection model is a collaboration between the local government and the community.
-In this case, the government facilitates the waste collection containers, then the community uses them to dispose of waste at the containers provided.
-When the containers are full of rubbish, the government then transports the trash and dumps it in the designated place. - (2) Waste management committee.
+In this case, the government facilitates the waste collection containers, then the community uses them to dispose of the waste at the containers provided.
+When the containers are full of rubbish, the government then transports the trash and dumps it in the designated place. - 2.
+Waste management committee.
 The waste management committee model is a waste management system driven by a waste management committee to collect the household waste.
 In this model, households are motivated to collect and sort the waste.

-Legal besitutional Approach to Community-Waste Management
+The Legal Institutional Approach to Community-Waste Management

-According to Viet et al. (2009), a legal approach in waste management is applied to reduce the negative impacts of modernization and industrialization.
+According to Việt et al. (2009), a legal approach in waste management is applied to reduce the negative impacts of modernization and industrialization.
 The increased waste production is one negative effect of modernization and industrialization.
 With a legal approach, it is expected that the behavior of industry and society can create incentives and discrimination for environmental protection.
 However, a number of regulations involving several agencies responsible for waste management failed to make waste management efficient and effective.
-However, what has happened is an averlapping authority.
+However, what has happened is an overlapping authority.
 Therefore, they suggest that the collaboration between government and society is greatly required to increase the effectiveness of waste management system.

-The experience of a legal approach in Indonesia also shows the ineffectiveness of Law No. 18 year 2008 has too excessive role to the local governments, but limits the community participation in waste management (Nizar et al., 2018).
-Some challenges faced in implementing the waste law are low budges allocation, low public awareness, lack of infrastructure support, and no policy support, specifically regulating the alternative waste management systems.
+The experience of a legal approach in Indonesia also shows the ineffectiveness of Law No. 18/2008 having too excessive role for the local governments, but limits the community participation in waste management (Nizar et al., 2018).
+Some challenges faced in implementing the waste law are low budget allocation, low public awareness, lack of infrastructure support, and no policy support, specifically regulating the alternative waste management systems.

-With the implementation of law biased towards the role of government, greater involvement of community in waste management is an alternative.
-Besides, the reality of waste problem developing rapidly and dynamically, is increasingly various and complex, so without the community involvement, it will be difficult for the government to deal with the waste problem.
-Strengthening the community participation requires a legal institutional framework t ensuring the stakeholder collaboration to improve the effectiveness of waste management system (Awuzh-Gyawa, Larbi, & Addai, 2018; Nasrufhaq, 2015).
+With the ineffective implementation of the environmental law, greater involvement of the community in waste management is an alternative.
+Besides, the reality of the waste problem developing rapidly and dynamically is increasingly various and complex, so without the community involvement, it will be difficult for the government to deal with the waste problem.
+Strengthening community participation requires a legal institutional framework to ensure stakeholder collaboration to improve the effectiveness of the waste management system (Awuah-Gyawu et al., 2018; Nasrulhaq, 2015).